Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by U.S. Department of Energy, Office of Science, Office of Nuclear Physics, InQubator for Quantum Simulation (IQuS) \cite{IQUSwebsite} under Award Number DOE (NP) Award DE-SC0020970 via the program on Quantum Horizons: QIS Research and Innovation for Nuclear Science and by the Quantum Computing Summer School 2023 at Los Alamos National Laboratory (LANL) \cite{LANLQCSSwebsite}.
+This work was supported in part by U.S. Department of Energy, Office of Science, Office of Nuclear Physics, InQubator for Quantum Simulation (IQuS) \cite{IQUSwebsite} under Award Number DOE (NP) Award DE-SC0020970 via the program on Quantum Horizons: QIS Research and Innovation for Nuclear Science and by the Quantum Computing Summer School 2023 at Los Alamos National Laboratory (LANL) \cite{LANLQCSSwebsite} which is sponsored by the LANL Information Science and Technology Institute and by extension supported by the U.S. Department of Energy.

 I acknowledge the use of DWave Systems Inc.'s services for this work \cite{DWavewebsite}.
 The views expressed are those of the author and do not reflect the official policy or position of DWave Systems.
 In this paper, I used {\tt Advantage}, DWave Systems's latest device as of the beginning of this project.
 This project also made extensive use of Python, Wolfram Mathematica, and Julia.
 Two of the most important libraries used were DWave Systems's Ocean environment and the QuantumAnnealing Julia library, developed by Carleton Coffrin and Zachary Morrell \cite{QuantumAnnealingwebsite}.